jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > [!lore]+ **What Barovians Know: The Rebellion & The Siege**
 > Residents and recent refugees from the village of Barovia, as well as the Vistani of Tser Pool and Vallaki, know the following information about Doru's rebellion and Strahd's ensuing siege:
 >
-> * Just over three months ago, the priest's son, Doru, led a rebellion against Castle Ravenloft.
+> * Just over three months ago, the priest's son, Doru, led a rebellion against Varisylisen linna.
 Many of the village's youth followed him, swayed by his promises that the vampire's death would return sunlight to the valley and banish the Mists.
 > * Doru and his followers never returned.
 Instead, shortly after his rebellion departed, an elf named Rahadin rode to the village and warned that the villagers had one hundred days to make peace with the Morninglord before Strahd's wrath fell upon them.
 > * Some Barovians fled for Vallaki, but most others remained, persuaded by the words of Ismark Kolyanovich—the son of Burgomaster Kolyan Indirovich—who vowed to lead them in defending their homes.
 > * When the hundred days were up, dozens and dozens of undead laid siege to the village, returning to attack each night.
 They were led by a strange, pale undead that seeped a reddish mist, its victims becoming undead like the others.
 > * After several days of fighting, a particularly brutal attack left dozens of villagers dead or wounded, including Burgomaster Indirovich.
 The villagers aren't sure why, but Strahd's forces withdrew shortly thereafter.
 >
 >  Residents of Vallaki and Krezk know only that a rebellion occurred and failed, and that Strahd laid waste to the village of Barovia in his counterstroke.
 Most blame the villagers of Barovia for reawakening Strahd, whose emergence has plunged the valley once more into darkness.

 ## B5b.
 The Blood on the Vine Tavern